-Donnie Yen shares verdict on Quentin Tarantino’s controversial depiction of Bruce Lee
+Donnie Yen calls out Quentin Tarantino’s controversial depiction of Bruce Lee

 While acknowledging Shannon’s upset over the scene, Tarantino defended the way he wrote the character of Lee, stating on Joe Rogan’s podcast: “The stuntmen hated Bruce on The Green Hornet.
 It’s in Matthew Polly’s book.
 Bruce had nothing but disrespect for stuntmen.”

-Yen, who appears in John Wick Chapter 4, was asked about the matter during an interview this week.
+Yen, who appears in John Wick: Chapter 4, was asked about the matter during an interview this week.

 He told Variety: “Everybody is entitled to their opinions.
 Quentin Tarantino is a very renowned filmmaker, and he’s entitled to his status – and I’m entitled to state my own view.